paulwarren/nzde/dict/B/README.md

 ## berth

  <i>n.</i> Gen. Eng. for `bunk', `confortable position' etc, occas. used in tramping, station usage for bunk and in transf. or fig. senses `any resting place' (e.g. of a boulder, 1852, post etc.).

+## Bertie Germ

+ <i>n.</i> anthropomorphic name for bacteria which causes dental decay.
+Used in schools, posters, and by dental nurses - largely in nineteen fifties.

 ## beryx